JackBJ23/Topo-GEN/README.md

 # Basic usage

 There are seven topological regularizers, presented below.
-Note that point_cloud is the output of the machine learning model or with learnable coordinates; dgm is its persistence diagram; true_point_cloud is the ground truth point cloud and true_dgm is its diagram.
+Note that point_cloud is the learnable point cloud or output of a machine learning model; dgm is its persistence diagram; true_point_cloud is the ground truth point cloud, and true_dgm is its diagram.
 The other arguments are optional and control the topological functions.
 The function loss_push0 does not rely on a ground truth diagram, but is rather an auxiliary function that can be used to "push" points or clusters away from each other.
 ```
 from topo_functions import *
 loss_bottleneck0(point_cloud, dgm, true_dgm)